TV vs Monitor For Gaming

 In terms of resolution, modern TVs are usually 1080p or 4K, while monitors have those options and 1440p, which can be viewed as an in-between.

-Generally-speaking, TVs will be more focused on providing a better viewing experience than monitors.
-With the recent influx of IPS monitors, however, this battle is becoming less one-sided in the favor of TVs.
+Generally-speaking, TVs are focused towards a better viewing experience than gaming monitors.
+With the recent influx of IPS monitors, however, this battle is becoming less of a one-sided affair.

 However, if you take HDR into account, it’s practically no competition.
 Most monitors don’t support HDR at all, and the few that do aren’t yet in affordable price ranges.
 Additionally, if you’re playing on PC, most of your content doesn’t have HDR support yet, while PS4 Pro, Xbox One S, and Xbox One X do.